 Wasps can be a danger to pets in the daytime, particularly during outdoor activities for dogs.
 The best time to remove a visible nest is at night, when the brood is less aggressive and all the females are in or on the nest.
 Carefully target the nest with a long-range aerosol spray to kill visible wasps and eggs.
 Then knock down the nest, and make sure that all the insects are dead.

-Inside your home, rogue wasps can be exterminated with with a flea spray for the house.
+Inside your home, rogue wasps can be exterminated with flea spray for the house.

 All trademarks are the property of their respective owners.